techie-31/login/README.md

 # login
-Software that monitor your watch time and login at device
+Software that monitor your watch time and logins